 - Obliged entity — a subject that must legally fulfil AML measures (banks, real estate agents, accountants, lawyers, etc.)

-- CDD (Customer Due Diligence) — client checks — assessing the purpose of the transaction, source of funds, beneficial owner
+- Customer due diligence (CDD) — assessing the purpose of the transaction, source of funds, and determining the ultimate beneficial owner (§ 9 of Act No. 253/2008 Coll.)

 - Internal policies (SVZ) — the company's internal AML manual with procedures and responsibilities